Egon Schiele: Klimt and first exhibitions

-In 1910, Schiele began experimenting with nudes and within a year a definitive style featuring emaciated, sickly-coloured figures, often with strong sexual overtones.
+In 1910, Schiele began experimenting with nudes, and within a year a definitive style featuring emaciated, sickly-coloured figures, often with strong sexual overtones, began to emerge.
 Schiele also began painting and drawing children.
-Schiele's self portrait, Kneeling Nude with Raised Hands (1910), is considered among the most significant nude art pieces made during the 20th century.
-Schiele's radical and developed approach towards the naked human form challenged both scholars and progressives alike.
-This unconventional piece and style went against strict academia and created a sexual uproar with its contorted lines and heavy display of figurative expression.
-At the time, many found the explicitness of his works disturbing.

-From then on, Schiele participated in numerous group exhibitions, including those of the Neukunstgruppe in Prague in 1910 and Budapest in 1912; the Sonderbund, Cologne, in 1912; and several Secessionist shows in Munich, beginning in 1911.
-In 1911, Schiele met the seventeen-year-old Walburga (Wally) Neuzil, who lived with him in Vienna and served as a model for some of his most striking paintings.
-Very little is known of her, except that she had previously modelled for Gustav Klimt and might have been one of his mistresses.
+Schiele began to participate in what would be numerous group exhibitions, including those of the Neukunstgruppe in Prague in 1910 and Budapest in 1912; the Sonderbund, Cologne, in 1912; and several Secessionist shows in Munich, beginning in 1911.
+In 1911, at the age of twenty-one, Schiele met the seventeen-year-old Walburga (Wally) Neuzil, who lived with him in Vienna and served as a model for some of his most striking paintings.
+She had previously modelled for Gustav Klimt and might have been one of his mistresses.
 Schiele and Wally wanted to escape what they perceived as the claustrophobic Viennese milieu, and went to the small town of Český Krumlov (Krumau) in southern Bohemia.
 Krumau was the birthplace of Schiele's mother; today it is the site of a museum dedicated to Schiele.
-Despite Schiele's family connections in Krumau, he and his lover were driven out of the town by the residents, who strongly disapproved of their lifestyle, including his alleged employment of the town's teenage girls as models.
+Despite Schiele's family connections in Krumau, he and his lover were driven out of the town by the residents, who strongly disapproved of their bohemian lifestyle, including his alleged employment of the town's teenage girls as models.
 Progressively, Schiele's work grew more complex and thematic, and he eventually would begin dealing with themes such as death and rebirth.